Millennial AI

 The Problem

 Most AI systems aren't tested for fairness across demographic groups before they reach users.
-When a hiring algorithm systematically downranks candidates from certain postcodes, or a credit model produces different approval rates by gender, the liability is real.
-Regulators and plaintiffs don't care whether the bias was intentional or negligent.
+When a hiring algorithm downranks candidates from certain postcodes, or a credit model produces different approval rates by gender, the liability is real.
+Regulators don't care whether the bias was intentional.

 ISO/IEC 42001, NIST AI RMF, the EU AI Act, RBI guidance on AI in financial services.
-Each framework has different scope, different vocabulary, and different documentation requirements.
-Companies trying to satisfy all of them without a unified governance architecture end up with overlapping audits, redundant documentation, and gaps in every framework they've tried to cover.
+Each has different scope, vocabulary, and documentation requirements.
+Without a unified governance architecture, you get overlapping audits, redundant docs, and gaps in every framework.

 No audit trail when something goes wrong

-When an AI-driven decision is challenged (by a regulator, a customer, or a board member) the question is always the same: 'Show us how this decision was made.'
-If you can't produce model versioning records, training data provenance, and a documented review process, the missing documentation becomes evidence of negligence.
+When an AI decision is challenged by a regulator, customer, or board member, the question is always: 'Show us how this decision was made.'
+If you can't produce model versioning records, data provenance, and a documented review process, that gap becomes evidence of negligence.

 Adding compliance controls to a live AI system means auditing every model in production, tracing data lineage backward, and often retraining on filtered datasets.
-Companies that do this work upfront spend a fraction of what those who do it in response to an incident spend.
+Companies that do this upfront spend a fraction of what incident-driven remediation costs.

-Most companies have written some version of an 'AI policy.'
-What they rarely have is a policy with teeth: defined roles, mandatory review gates, escalation paths, and a way to flag problems from the field.
-A document sitting in Confluence is not a governance programme.
+Plenty of companies have written some version of an 'AI policy.'
+Few have one with teeth: defined roles, mandatory review gates, escalation paths, and a way to flag problems from the field.
+A document in Confluence is not a governance programme.

 The Millennial Method

-A structured programme that maps your AI risk exposure, closes the critical gaps, and gives you a governance infrastructure your team can actually run.
+A structured programme that maps your AI risk exposure, closes the gaps that matter, and gives you governance your team can run.

 01